 How to store leftovers:

-This soup will keep fresh in the refrigerator for up to 4 days in an airtight container.
+This soup will remain fresh in the refrigerator for up to 4 days in an airtight container.
 You will notice the chicken fat congeals on top of the soup.
 You can use a spoon to scrape the fat off if you like.
 You can reheat it on the stove or in your microwave oven.

 You can also freeze the soup.
 I highly recommend freezing it in Souper Cubes.
 These are one-cup-sized cubes that are perfect for a single serving!
 Freeze in the Souper Cubes, then move the frozen cubes to a freezer-safe zip-style bag.
 The frozen soup will keep fresh for up to 5 months.